GeoNet/data/soil-gas/README.md

 The number of digits shown to the right of the decimal point in original Excel spreadsheet flux files was not consistent.
 CSV files have the same number of digits to the right of the decimal point as in the corresponding spreadsheet.
 Ground temperatures are typically shown with one digit to the right of the decimal point.

 In a limited number of cases, CO<sub>2</sub> measurements were made with the accumulation chamber floating on the surface of a lake.
 Lake and ground observations can be combined to map gas emission rates without any further modifications.
-In the case of data from Taupo-Horomatangi, absorption of CO<sub>2</sub> by the lake water resulted in the concentration of CO<sub>2</sub> in lake water being lower than in the air, which in turn, resulted in negative fluxes.
+In the case of data from Taupo-Horomatangi, absorption of CO<sub>2</sub> by the lake water resulted in the concentration of CO<sub>2</sub> in lake water being lower than in the air, which in turn, resulted in negative fluxes (Lohila et al. 2015 and Mazot et al. 2014).

 ## Description of Files and Data Fields
 Each file in this repository contains the data collected from one survey of one volcanic area.
 Files are in CSV (comma-separated values) format.